2026 Nevada Secretary of State election

 The 2026 Nevada Secretary of State election will be held on November 3, 2026, to elect the Secretary of State of Nevada.
-Primary elections will be held on June 9.
-Incumbent Democratic secretary of state Cisco Aguilar is eligible to run for re-election to a second consecutive term.
+Primary elections were held on June 9.
+Incumbent Democratic secretary of state Cisco Aguilar is running for a second term.
+He will face Republican Jim Marchant in the general election, making this election a rematch of the 2022 race, where Aguilar narrowly defeated Marchant.